lwiest/StarRaiders/README.md

-## Fully documented, reverse engineered STAR RAIDERS source code
+## Fully Documented, Reverse Engineered STAR RAIDERS Source Code

 During the last years, as a hobby afterhours project, I reverse engineered a complete, extensively documented assembly language source code of STAR RAIDERS for the Atari 8-bit Home Computer System.
 I created it directly from the binary file of the ROM cartridge, finishing it in September 2015.